prnvk05/MBTI-Predicting-RNN/README.md

 >From scientific or psychological perspective it is based on the work done on cognitive functions by Carl Jung i.e. Jungian Typology.
 This was a model of 8 distinct functions, thought processes or ways of thinking that were suggested to be present in the mind.
 Later this work was transformed into several different personality systems to make it more accessible, the most popular of which is of course the MBTI.

 >Recently, its use/validity has come into question because of unreliability in experiments surrounding it, among other reasons.
-But it is still clung to as being a very useful tool in a lot of areas, and the purpose of this dataset is to help see if any patterns can be detected in specific types and their style of writing, which overall explores the validity of the test in analysing, predicting or categorising behaviour.
+But it is still clung to as being a very useful tool in a lot of areas, and the purpose of this dataset is to help see if any patterns can be detected in specific types and their style of writing, which overall explores the validity of the test in analyzing, predicting or categorizing behaviour.

 ## About Dataset